douglascayers/sfdc-convert-attachments-to-chatter-files/README.md

 How are private attachments converted?
 --------------------------------------
+Starting with Release 1.3 of the app, private attachments are converted to files and related to the parent record as you would expect and the file's privacy is preserved by using [Winter '18 feature **File Privacy on Records"](https://releasenotes.docs.salesforce.com/en-us/winter18/release-notes/rn_files_on_records.htm).

+Prior to Release 1.3, private attachments were handled differently:
-Classic Notes & Attachments have an [IsPrivate](https://help.salesforce.com/apex/HTViewHelpDoc?id=notes_fields.htm) checkbox field that when selected makes the record only visible to the owner and administrators, even through the Note or Attachment is related to the parent entity (e.g. Account or Contact).
+> Classic Notes & Attachments have an [IsPrivate](https://help.salesforce.com/apex/HTViewHelpDoc?id=notes_fields.htm) checkbox field that when selected makes the record only visible to the owner and administrators, even through the Note or Attachment is related to the parent entity (e.g. Account or Contact).
 However, ContentVersion object follows a different approach.
-Rather than an explicit 'IsPrivate' checkbox it uses a robust sharing model, one of the reasons to convert to the new Files to begin with!
+Rather than an explicit 'IsPrivate' checkbox it uses a robust sharing model, one of the reasons to convert to the new files to begin with!
 In this sharing model, to make a record private then it simpy isn't shared with any other users or records.
-The caveat then is that these unshared (private) Files do not show up contextually on any Salesforce record.
-By sharing the new File with the original parent record then any user who has visibility to that parent record now has access to this previously private attachment.
-Therefore, when converting you have the option to specify whether the private attachments should or should not be shared with the parent entity once converted into new File.
+The caveat then is that these unshared (private) files do not show up contextually on any Salesforce record.
+By sharing the new file with the original parent record then any user who has visibility to that parent record now has access to this previously private attachment.
+>
+> Therefore, when converting you have the option to:
+>
+> (a) ignore private attachments and not convert them
+>
+> (b) convert and share them with the parent entity
+>
+> (c) convert them but don't share them with the parent entity, they will reside in the attachment owner's private library

 If I run the conversion multiple times, do duplicate files get created for the same attachments?